Research Fellow / Group Leader

 He now leads a research group at the Institute of Development and Regenerative Medicine with the overall theme of 'RNA Medicine'.
 His research interests include neuromuscular disorders, RNA biology, extracellular nucleic acids, biomarkers, epigenetics, and gene/oligonucleotide therapies.

-Extracellular vesicle-mediated promotion of myogenic differentiation is dependent on dose, collection media composition, and isolation method
+EV-mediated promotion of myogenic differentiation is dependent on dose, collection medium, and isolation method

 Hanson B. et al, (2023), Molecular Therapy - Nucleic Acids, 33, 511 - 528